menu

 Occupations and Workforce

-When you are in Campton, you'll notice that it is more blue-collar than most other communities in America.
-38.89% of Campton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Campton is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Campton is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Campton who work in sales jobs (31.94%), office and administrative support (8.33%), and healthcare (5.56%).

 Of important note, Campton is also a city of artists.
 Campton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Campton’s character.